 Birth partners can stay with you after the birth until you move to the postnatal ward.
 This is usually a couple of hours.

-At the moment it’s not possible for us to maintain safe social distancing in ward areas.
-But you will not be alone – our staff have the expertise to look after you, and other women who have just had babies will be sharing this space with you.
+You will not be alone – our staff have the expertise to look after you, and other women who have just had babies will be sharing this space with you.

 Can I swap the person I have with me?